Finance & Operationsby

 Expanded Formula: Recurring Costs / (Revenue Per Unit – Cost Per Unit)

-To find your sum of recurring costs, add up regular expenses your restaurant owes, like rent or mortgage payments, salaries and wages, inventory, and utilities.
+To find your sum of recurring costs, add up regular expenses your restaurant owes, like rent or mortgage payments, salaries and wages, restaurant insurance, inventory, and utilities.
 Check your POS reports to find these expenses more easily.
 If you’re calculating your monthly break-even point, determine how much you spend on these things during a month.

 To find your contribution margin, subtract your cost per unit from your revenue per unit.
 Revenue per unit is how much you charge customers for the item that you’re calculating a break-even point for, like a scoop of ice cream.
 Cost per unit is how much that item costs you to make.
 You can find your cost per unit in your POS reports.
 To calculate this figure manually, add up the ingredients’ costs for one unit of the menu item in question.